How do I apply to LABA?

 What exactly do fellows do?

-They come and study with us at the 14th Street Y or virtually, every month from September to June.
-We study in the evening, sitting around a big table, drinking wine and speaking freely about texts.
-They also are required to present an excerpt of their work at one of our LABA evenings either at the 14th Street Y or virtually, as well as do a piece for our LABA Journal.
+They come and study with us at the 14th Street Y or virtually, monthly from January to December, with a summer break to work on projects.
+We study on Monday evenings, sitting around a big table, drinking wine or other libations and speaking freely about texts.
+Fellows are also required to present an excerpt of their work at one of our LABA evenings either at the 14th Street Y or virtually, as well as do a piece for our LABA Journal.

-While our current cohort of LABA Fellows has shifted into virtual gatherings and performances due to the pandemic, we do hope to resume in person when congregating as a community is allowed.
-We are leaving open the possibility of a virtual fellowship though for some, or all, of the fellowship cycle.
+While our current cohort of LABA Fellows has shifted into in-person gatherings and performances, due to the pandemic, we are leaving open the possibility that some of the fellowship may take place virtually.

 What are the expectations about the work created through the fellowship?